 Bayesian QST is an alternative to the popular MLE-based QST, which does not suffer from the fundamental drawbacks of MLE.
 In Bayesian QST, we augment our a priori knowledge of $\rho$ with a data driven likelihood function to produce a well-defined posterior distribution.
 The posterior distribution allows us to make statistical estimates about $\rho$ and evaluate quantifiable error bars \cite{KR:10:NJP, BL:18:Book, Fer:14:NJP}.
 Moreover, unlike the two-stage MLE, we do not need to know $N$ prior to our experiment.

 Adaptive Bayesian schemes have been employed to good effect in QST.
 Adaptive Bayesian quantum tomography \cite{HH:12:PRA} employs a particle filter (PF) based approach, and uses an information-theoretic utility function which optimizes measurements in each iteration.
 Self-guided quantum tomography (SGQT) \cite{Fer:14:PRL} is another technique that uses optimization to solve QST for pure states, and has reported considerable improvement in the estimation of pure states.
 More recently, practical adaptive quantum tomography (PAQT) \cite{CCS:17:NJP}, a hybrid of PF and SGQT, has demonstrated that SGQT can be applied to mixed states with good effect.
 PAQT also reports improvements in fidelity over contemporary PF based QST \cite{HH:12:PRA} for states regardless of purity.
-Yet, SGQT still outperforms PAQT for pure states remain superior.
+Yet, SGQT still outperforms PAQT for pure states.
 Therefore, despite significant advancements in Bayesian QST, there is still a need for a single technique that is equally adept at estimation of both pure and mixed states, and provides scaling better than or similar to other formulations.